Aaron Judge continues latest tear, belts No. 54 as Yankees take down Twins

 Judge has homered in five of his last seven games for the AL East leaders.
 He snapped a 2-2 tie in the sixth inning when he hit a 3-1 slider from Trevor Megill (3-2) into the second deck in left.

-Judge, who also doubled, has scored five of New York's last eight runs.
-He hit solo homers in the final two games at Tampa Bay, scored on a sacrifice fly by rookie Oswaldo Cabrera on Sunday and scored on a single by Josh Donaldson in the first on Monday.
+"I'm paying close attention to it.
+How could you not?"
+Boone said, adding, "it'd be pretty amazing."

+It was the ninth time in his career Judge homered in three straight games and third time this season.

-Judge's latest drive came after Gary Sánchez hit a 473-foot, two-run homer into the left field bleachers off Jameson Taillon in the fifth that tied it at 2.
+Judge also doubled.
+His latest homer came after Gary Sánchez hit a 473-foot, two-run drive into the left field bleachers off Jameson Taillon in the fifth that tied it at 2.

+Judge ended the game 18 homers ahead of Philadelphia's Kyle Schwarber for the major league lead.
+He is 23 ahead of Houston's Yordan Alvarez in the AL.

+"Right now, especially the season he's having, he's always been a very good player, better than that even," Twins manager Rocco Baldelli said.
+"This season he's been as good of a player as any us of have seen in a long time."

-Sánchez tied the game by hitting a 1-0 sinker for his 14th homer since the Yankees traded him along with Gio Urshela to Minnesota for Donaldson, Isiah Kiner-Falefa and Ben Rortvedt on March 13.
+Sánchez tied the game by hitting for his 14th homer since the Yankees traded him along with Gio Urshela to Minnesota for Josh Donaldson, Isiah Kiner-Falefa and Ben Rortvedt on March 13.

 After connecting, Sánchez watched the ball soar into the stands, dropped his bat and ran around the bases as some of his teammates pounded on the dugout rail.